macimax/WIKI_STEPMANIA/gamecommands.md

 Sets the current course to the argument.

 # difficulty
-Sets the difficulty property of this GameCommand.
+Sets the preferred difficulty for both players.
 Acceptable args are:
 Beginner, Easy, Medium, Hard, Challenge, Edit